hashicorp/terraform-provider-tfe/website/docs/d/variables.html.markdown

 * `variables` - List containing all terraform and environment variables configured on the workspace
 * `terraform` - List containing terraform variables configured on the workspace
-* `environment` - List containing environment variables configured on the workspace
+* `env` - List containing environment variables configured on the workspace

-The `variables, terraform and environment` blocks contains:
+The `variables, terraform and env` blocks contains:

 * `id` - The variable Id
 * `name` - The variable Key name